awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 ### Restrict Bucket Access \(Amazon S3 Only\)<a name="DownloadDistValuesOAIRestrictBucketAccess"></a>

 Choose **Yes** if you want to require users to access objects in an Amazon S3 bucket by using only CloudFront URLs, not by using Amazon S3 URLs\.
-Then specify the applicable values\.
+Then specify additional values\.

 Choose **No** if you want users to be able to access objects using either CloudFront URLs or Amazon S3 URLs\.